GemmyOrvayne/gemmyorvayne.github.io/_posts/2018-12-18-Mauhulakh-Longhouse.md

 ---
 #### Mauhulakh Longhouse shitters!

 The Orcs of Narzulbur Stronghold show us the two extremes of indoor bucketing, each at opposite ends of the longhouse.
-One has a molecule of privacy, the other has none.
+One is clean and private, the other is neither.